mengbinhao/jack-note/docs/english/NPR.md

   > all details are agreed upon
   > xxx can go into effect
   > I spoke to several officials of the agency who didn't want to be named because they're not authorized to speak publicly
+  > xxx were powerless to stop yyy but they took the senate floor delivering speech after speech to voice their opposition
+  > xxx was part of the first hour of the meeting uring the group to get it done

 - 2023.1.13